Search

 Debunking the Myths about Kava

-Kava has gotten a lot of attention over the years; both good and bad.
+Kava has gotten a lot of attention over the years, both good and bad.
 In fact, it seems that few plants have gotten as much attention and debate as kava.
-With a history deeply rooted in the cultures of the Pacific Islands, kava has been used for centuries for its relaxation and stress reducing effects.
-However, as it’s gained popularity in North America and Europe, a cloud of misconceptions and myths have emerged, bringing into question its safety, efficacy and promoting fear around using it.
+With a history deeply rooted in the cultures of the Pacific Islands, kava has been used for centuries for its relaxation and stress-reducing effects.
+However, as it’s gained popularity in North America and Europe, a cloud of misconceptions and myths about kava has emerged, bringing into question its safety and efficacy and promoting fear around using it.

-After years of continued questions and additional research, it turns out that many of those myth were indeed just that.
-It seems that many of these ideas came from a lack of understanding how kava worked, and what it is.
+After years of continued questions and additional research, it turns out that many of those myths were indeed just that.
+It seems that many of these ideas came from a lack of understanding of how kava worked and what it is.

-In this articles, we talk about the three most common myths about kava and discuss where they came from and show evidence as to how they are untrue.
+In this article, we talk about the three most common myths about kava, where they came from, and show evidence that they are untrue.

 Myth #1: It’s psychoactive and makes you drunk